urbit/operators.urbit.org/content/manual/running/hosting.md

 ![port manage
 screenshot](https://media.urbit.org/operators/manual/running/hosting/port-manage-screenshot.jpg)

-Finally, click `"Export"`, and make note of the location in which you export your archived planet so that you can use it in the next step.
+Finally, click `"Eject"`, and make note of the location in which you export your archived planet so that you can use it in the next step.

 ![port eject screenshot](https://media.urbit.org/operators/manual/running/hosting/port-eject-screenshot.jpg)